wp-plugins/kraken-image-optimizer/readme.txt

 Yes, of course they will.
 Our plugin simply replaces the image files on your blog with the ones optimized by us.

+= Where can I find the option to optimize my Media Libary images?

+You will need to switch the Media Library from the Thumbnail view to the List view.
+In the "Kraked Size" column, you will then see the "Optimize This Image" button for unoptimized images, or the results of the optimization where the image has already been optimized by our plugin.

 == Changelog ==

+= 1.0.5.1 =
+* Tested with WordPress 4.1.
+* Better naming convention for temporary files created.
+* Updated readme.txt

 = 1.0.5 =
 * Fixed CURL issues related to latest PHP versions.